Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Step Four: Get Ready and Gather All Documents to Apply for Your Partner Visa

-Okay, so you’re now married or maybe registered your relationship with the State Government.
+Okay, so you’re now married or maybe have registered your relationship with the State Government.
 Now, it’s time to focus on getting your partner visa application.

 - How, when and where you first met.